grip-framework/grip/DOCUMENTATION.md

 api.run
 ```

-### Plug middleware
+### Pipe middleware

-Plug middleware is the building block of the framework, some helpful plugs are included with the framework.
-Creating a custom plug is as easy as creating an HTTP handler.
+Pipe middleware is the building block of the framework, some helpful pipes are included with the framework.
+Creating a custom pipe is as easy as creating an HTTP handler.

+Advantage of the pipe over a raw middleware is that you can controll what routes go through the middleware and what don't.

 ```ruby
 class Custom < Grip::Pipe::Base